rksptl/CKAD-Exercises/05-services-networking/01-services.md

 Services in Kubernetes provide a way to expose applications running on a set of Pods as a network service.
 They abstract the Pod IP addresses and provide a stable endpoint for clients to connect to, regardless of Pod lifecycle changes.

+## Imperative vs. Declarative Service Creation

+Kubernetes Services can be created using both imperative commands and declarative manifests:

+**Imperative Commands (using `kubectl expose` or `kubectl create service`):**

+- Quick and convenient for simple services
+- Good for testing, prototyping, and learning
+- Limited options compared to declarative approach
+- Not suitable for complex service configurations

+**Declarative Manifests (using YAML files):**

+- Provides full control over all service parameters
+- Required for complex configurations (multi-port, specific nodePort, etc.)
+- Better for version control and GitOps workflows
+- More verbose but more powerful

 ## Key Concepts

 - **Service**: An abstraction that defines a logical set of Pods and a policy to access them